tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 ## Known Issues

-* CPU mask 1.0 and older print an error when loading Edglock driver.
+* CPU mask 1.0 and older print an error when loading driver for secure enclave driver.
 Driver loads successful but the system may lack secure boot features.
 * Not all USB sticks are detected properly in U-Boot
 * Using `usb reset` in U-Boot will give a warning from Type-C port controller.